Mr. Ratburn and the Special Someone: Plot

-Production and release
+Production and broadcast

-Written by Peter K. Hirsch, "Mr. Ratburn and the Special Someone" premiered on May 13, 2019, along with its sister episode, "The Feud".
+Written by Arthur head writer Peter K. Hirsch, "Mr. Ratburn and the Special Someone" premiered on May 13, 2019, along with its sister episode, "The Feud".
 Jane Lynch made a guest appearance in the episode, voicing Mr. Ratburn's sister Patty.

-The episode marked the first appearance of a gay wedding in an episode of Arthur in the 23 years it had been running as of 2019, though not the first appearance of gay characters in an Arthur property.
-A 2005 episode of the spinoff show Postcards from Buster featured a girl with two mothers.
+The episode marked the first appearance of a gay wedding in an episode of Arthur in the 23 years it had been running as of 2019.
+However, it was not the first appearance of gay characters in an Arthur property; "Sugartime!", a 2005 episode of the spinoff show Postcards from Buster, featured a girl with two mothers.
+According to PBS's Maria Vera Whelan, the network "believe[s] it is important to represent the wide array of adults in the lives of children who look to PBS Kids every day."

-Censorship

 The episode was not aired in several television markets.
-PBS affiliate Alabama Public Television opted not to broadcast the episode, showing an Arthur rerun in its place.
+PBS member Alabama Public Television opted not to broadcast the episode, showing an Arthur rerun in its place.
 The network's director of programming, Mike McKenzie, said that the decision was made because some children might watch the episode without their parents, and some children younger than the episode's target demographic might watch the segment.
 Alabama Public Television had also rejected an episode of Postcards from Buster that depicted a same-sex couple in 2005.
 Arkansas Educational Television Network similarly did not air the episode on May 13, though they did air the episode several times later that month and in June 2019 on their PBS Kids subchannels in the evening, overnight, and early morning hours.
 The First United Methodist Church in Birmingham, Alabama, announced that they would show the episode in a public screening that attracted RSVPs from over 100 people.